Table Pre-training: A Survey on Model Architectures, Pre-training Objectives, and Downstream Tasks: Pre-training Objectives

 \section{Pre-training Objectives}

-Most pre-training objectives of TaLMs generally follow the Masked Language Modeling (MLM) \cite{devlin2018bert}, while a variety of other pre-training objectives mimic downstream tasks.
-We divide objectives into denoising autoencoder and task-specific objectives.
-The former apply self-supervised learning and denoise the table itself, and the latter build supervision according to specific tasks.
+The pre-training objectives of TaLMs fall into two categories: Denoising autoencoder and task-specific objectives.
+Following the idea of Masked Language Modeling (MLM)~\cite{devlin2018bert}, many objectives adopt self-supervised labels for a TaLM to remove synthetic noises as autoencoder.
+Meanwhile, a variety of other pre-training objectives take inspirations from specific downstream tasks to design new supervisions.
+The former apply self-supervised learning and denoise the table itself, and the latter build supervision according to external supervision signals or specific tasks.